chen-bowen/Opreationalizing_Machine_Learning_with_Azure/README.md

 )
 ```

-(step 6) We can submit the pipeline for execution
+(step 6) Submit the pipeline for execution

 ```python
 pipeline_run = experiment.submit(pipeline)
 ```

-Let's quickly verify the completion of the pipeline we just submitted
+You can also find the pipeline you just submitted running in the Azure Machine Learning Studio UI

 ![Screenshot](images/Completed%20Pipeline.png)

-Also taking a look at the best model produced by AutoML
+Once the pipeline is completed, you can go to the models tab on the details page, a list of models executed by the AutoML module will be shown, with the best performing model coming up on top.
+You can click on the name of the model to check on its details.

 ![Screenshot](images/Completed%20Best%20Model.png)

-(step 7, 8) We can also explore the results for the autoML run in the notebook
+(step 7, 8) Since you have enabled model explanability, there will be an explanation produced for th best model.
+Some sample explanations are discussed below.

 One interesting thing to look like is the explanation for the best model.
 The following screenshot shows the importance of each feature